-The RE-15 zone would be considered a 'medium-density' zone, with a minimum lot area of 15,000 square feet, and a minimum lot width requirement 100 feet.
-However, with a development agreement, the following standards, per pending ordinance, shall apply:
+The RE-15 zone would be considered a 'medium-density' zone, with a minimum lot area of 15,000 square feet, and a minimum lot width requirement of 100 feet.
+However, with a development agreement, and the standards in the RE-15 zoning ordinance, the actual area standards may be averaged across all lots within the development.
+The table below is included to help make a comparison between the existing A-1 zone and the RE-15 zone code: